R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

     For the R3 development KDS, the following constraint should be used: `S:B4CDF6F4FA5B484FCA82292CE340FF305AA294F19382178BEA759E30E7DCFE2D PROD:1 SEC:STALE`.

 ### Choosing a value for the `masterKeyType`
-The masters keys are internal secrets of a KDS instance and are private to that instance.
+The master keys are internal secrets of a KDS instance used in the key derivation process.
 They are used during key derivation to ensure that other KDS instances are unable to derive the same keys.
 There are several supported key types, each with different trust models:

 - [`development`](api/-conclave%20-core/com.r3.conclave.common.kds/-master-key-type/-d-e-v-e-l-o-p-m-e-n-t/index.html) - A stable master key which is not suitable for production workloads, but can be used to test KDS integration.
 Release mode enclaves cannot use this key type.
 - [`azure_hsm`](api/-conclave%20-core/com.r3.conclave.common.kds/-master-key-type/-a-z-u-r-e_-h-s-m/index.html) - A production-ready master key which is backed by an [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).
 The key is end-to-end encrypted.
 However, users of this key are assuming trust in Microsoft and R3.
 - [`cluster`](api/-conclave%20-core/com.r3.conclave.common.kds/-master-key-type/-c-l-u-s-t-e-r/index.html) - A production-ready master key which resides entirely within SGX enclaves.
 Neither R3 nor the KDS hosting provider have access to this key.

+!!!Note
+    For more information on the available master key types, see [KDS Detail](kds-detail.md#what-is-the-master-key).

 ### Defining the `policyConstraint` section
 The `policyConstraint` section defines which enclaves can access a derived key.